Innovation leaders: talk about your stinky fish

 The Risk Paradox

-There is something paradoxical about business risk and personal risk regarding innovation.
+There is something paradoxical about business risk and personal risk regarding business model innovation.
 Here’s why:

 Innovation is a way to reduce business risk.
-With the introduction of new offerings, you want to make sure that the organization remains profitable in the long run.
+With the introduction of new products or new services, you want to make sure that the organization remains profitable in the long run.

 To innovate successfully, senior leaders should show entrepreneurial, risk taking behavior.
 But when you feel the weight of the personal risks you bare, you can be inclined to play the safe game.
 This will ensure your employment, your relations, reduce liability and improve your finances… in the short run.